htmelle-inc/htmelle-curriculum/working_prototypes/sign_in/README.md

 After adding these things, you may notice that some of the elements are sharing lines.
 Make the box have `flex flex-col` to ensure that all things stack vertically.

 In the first box, also add `div`s for the "Log in with Facebook" and "Forgot password?" messages.
-The second box just needs a `div` for "Don't have an account?
-Sign Up".

 It won't look pretty for now but the skeleton of our form will look similar to this: